 Yesterday I went scuba diving in the Aegean Sea!
 Diving while in Bodrum is something I’ve pondered for a while and since the blue Aegean is so inviting…

 Our group of ten French, British, and Australian tourists dived off Black Island.
 We had good instructors from Turkey and Belgium.
 Some in the group were experienced divers, and four of us had never dived before.

 I enjoyed the dive so much I plan to get a formal certification which requires two more days of study and diving.
 Since there isn’t enough time to do that here in Bodrum I will check into it in Greece.
-With a wet suit the water was not cold at all but I didn’t go as deep as some of the other divers.
+With a wet suit the water was not cold at all, but I didn’t go as deep as some of the other divers.

 We dived on the back side of the island where there are many beautiful coves and beaches.
-The rocky coast was very clean and the water was crystal clear.
+The rocky coast was clean and the water crystal clear.
 There were tons of colorful fish.
 The more experienced divers went deeper and saw the remains of an old airplane crash.

 It was a spectacular day!